 At the end of the day, what makes travel hackers feel warm and fuzzy inside is scoring that hard to get redemption that maxes out all the benefits of the system and is right on the limit of what is possible.

 Instead of something like this that can easily be booked online with a few clicks…

 What if we could book something like this for EXACTLY the same number of miles and only a slight addition of taxes and fees

-After all, if you took a hard credit check, worked for the minimum spend and maybe even paid some annual fee and you only got $150 (which is my personal limit of when a credit hit is worth it), this business of credit cards churning doesn’t seem like a worthwhile hobby at all.
+After all, if you took a hard credit check, worked for the minimum spend and maybe even paid an annual fee and you only got $150 for your troubles, this business of credit cards churning doesn’t seem like a worthwhile hobby at all.

 You might have heard of the term “cost per mile“, or CPM for short.
 This represents the cost if you bought your redemption flight with money, divided by how much miles you used, arriving at how much each mile was worth.
 Typically, anything over 2-3 cents CPM is a decent redemption while there are some insane redemption that can hit 10 or even 15 cents CPM.

 For example – using 70k Alaska miles, we can redeem the following flight below: